Using Values and Events¶

 return v

-Functions like set_lights in the example above take a Value and make changes to other systems or the real world depending based in its value.
-For example if change_light_state takes a plain bool and turns the light on/off:
+changes to other systems or the real world depending based in its value.
+For

 def set_lights(state):